Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

   <section class="itinerary-story__section">
     <div>
-      <h2>New tools have to prove themselves.</h2>
+      <h2>New tech has to prove itself.</h2>
       <p class="itinerary-story__lead">
         FabCo’s experience with new technology showed how innovation can strengthen an established manufacturing process.
-The facility has adopted faster carving equipment and scanning software that can preserve socket geometry as an STL file for records.
+The facility has adopted faster carving equipment and scanning software that can preserve socket geometry as an STL file for their records.
 These technologies improve efficiency and documentation while keeping other work in the skilled hands of technicians.
       </p>
       <p>
         Not every innovation is ready for routine use, however.
-FabCo acquired a 3D printer for diagnostic sockets several years ago, but inconsistent results and time-consuming troubleshooting kept it from becoming part of regular production.
+Not too long ago, FabCo acquired a 3D printer for producing diagnostic sockets, but inconsistent results and time-consuming troubleshooting kept it from becoming part of regular production.
 This experience was not a rejection of additive manufacturing.
-Rather, it illustrated how reliable a new technology must become before it can replace traditional techniques that have been refined and proven over time.
+Rather, it illustrates how reliable a new technology must become before it can replace traditional techniques that have been refined and proven over time.
       </p>